Shashankk99/Plagiarism-Detection-Winnowing/README.md

 ## Overview

-Plagiarism detection is crucial in maintaining academic integrity and originality in professional content.
-Traditional methods often rely on lexical overlap, which can fail to identify paraphrased content where the wording differs significantly.
-This project introduces a **hybrid approach** that combines **lexical fingerprinting** (via rolling hash and winnowing) with **semantic embeddings** from transformer-based models to enhance plagiarism detection capabilities.
+Plagiarism detection is pivotal in maintaining academic integrity and ensuring originality in professional content.
+Traditional methods often rely on **lexical overlap**, which can falter when identifying paraphrased content where the wording varies significantly.
+This project introduces a **hybrid approach** that combines **lexical fingerprinting** (using rolling hash and winnowing algorithms) with **semantic embeddings** derived from transformer-based models to enhance plagiarism detection capabilities.

 ## Features

-- **Lexical Fingerprinting**: Utilizes rolling hash and winnowing algorithms to identify exact and near-exact text overlaps.
+- **Lexical Fingerprinting**: Implements rolling hash and winnowing algorithms to identify exact and near-exact text overlaps.
-- **Semantic Embeddings**: Employs transformer-based models (e.g., BERT) to capture conceptual and contextual similarities between texts.
+- **Semantic Embeddings**: Utilizes transformer-based models (e.g., BERT) to capture conceptual and contextual similarities between texts.
-- **Hybrid Classification**: Integrates both lexical and semantic similarity scores using an XGBoost classifier to predict plagiarism.
+- **Hybrid Classification**: Combines both lexical and semantic similarity scores using an XGBoost classifier to predict plagiarism.
-- **Interactive Streamlit Application**: Provides a user-friendly interface for real-time similarity computations and parameter tuning.
+- **Interactive Streamlit Application**: Offers a user-friendly interface for real-time similarity computations and parameter adjustments.
+- **Comprehensive Testing**: Includes unit tests to ensure the reliability of core functionalities.

 ## Repository Structure

+Here's an overview of the repository's directory and file structure:

 ```
 Plagiarism-Detection-Winnowing/